by Garrick Dee

 Don’t use an aftershave splash

-Remember Macauly Culkin in the Home Alone movie were he screams after apply a good amount of aftershave?
+Remember Macauly Culkin in the Home Alone movie was he screams after applying aftershave on his face?

 That’s the product I’m talking about.

-It stings big time because these products contain alcohol and this ingredient dries up the skin, robbing it of moisture that it needs.
+It stings big time because these products contain alcohol and this ingredient dry up the skin, robbing it of moisture that it needs.

 A good aftershave balm does not have any alcohol.
 These products contain ingredients that help soothe the skin from irritation and provide moisture to nourish and protect skin from the elements.